anas-rz/facial-recognition-deployment/README.md

     - For comparing faces:

     ```bash
-    curl -X POST -F "file=@shahid_test.jpeg" http://localhost:8000/embeddings/closest
+    curl -X POST -F "file=@images/test/shahid_test.jpeg" http://localhost:8000/embeddings/closest
     ```

-    Make sure to replace `shahid_test.jpeg` with the path to the image you want to compare.
+    Make sure to replace `images/test/shahid_test.jpeg` with the path to the image you want to compare.

 - Modify the FastAPI application code in main.py to add custom functionality as needed.
 - Update the Docker Compose file (docker-compose.yml) to configure additional services or settings.